Cameroon: 'Ambazonians' threaten journalists – DW – 05/11/2023

 Separatists in Cameroon's Anglophone region have threatened to arrest journalists over protests against the killing of reporter Anye Nde Nsoh — the third journalist killed in the Central African nation this year.

-Daniel's warning comes in response to journalists' protests against the killing of a colleague, Anye Nde Nsoh, a regional bureau chief for The Advocate newspaper.
+Daniel's announcement comes in response to journalists' protests against the killing of a colleague, Anye Nde Nsoh, a regional bureau chief for The Advocate newspaper.

 'Killed by mistake'